iukpo/Proteus/README.md

 ## Dependencies

 Proteus relies on an informal "fork" of [HELib](https://github.com/shaih/HElib), an implementation of homomorphic encryption.
-This fork provides the functions that replace the function calls that involve sensitive data.
+This fork is called HELib_Proteus and is contained within this repo.
+This fork provides the implementation for the functions that replace the function calls that involve sensitive data.
 The functions are contained within a static library (FHE.a) built from the fork, and the fork provides headers for these functions.

 C/C++ programs that use anti-debugging protection must link against the static library mentioned above and the GNU Multiple Precision Arithmetic Library.